bolt/docs/docs/fields/repeater.md

 <code>type: repeater</code> or <code>type: templateselect</code> as fields in
 your repeater.
 These fields will not work as expected. </p>

+You can drag-and-sort repeaters, but don't forget to save your record after sorting its repeaters.

+If your repeater has one or more sub-fields with `type: text`, the first one will be used as the header of each individual repeater set.
+This is particularly useful when you need to sort your repeater sets and collapse them all prior to sorting them.

 ## Example usage in templates:

 When you want to use repeaters in your templates you will need to iterate over